Ericsson/ecchronos/docs/ECCTOOL.md

 `Status` - the status of the manual repair.
 The possible statuses are:
 * `IN_QUEUE` - the manual repair is awaiting execution or is currently running
-* `ERROR` - the manual repair failed
+* `ERROR` - the manual repair failed, some ranges might've failed or the ranges have changed.
-* `COMPLETED` - the manual repair is completed
+* `COMPLETED` - the manual repair is completed, all ranges have been repaired.

 `Repaired(%)` - the number of ranges repaired vs total ranges.
-This value should never go down.
+For manual repairs this value should never go down.

 `Completed at` - the time when the manual repair has finished.